In the quest to optimize health and wellbeing, you may be wondering: what’s the best way to get cannabis into the system?

 Even then, edibles are an ideal delivery method for many.
 They’re especially potent, sometimes more so than their given cannabinoid content implies.
 They also provide the body with metabolized cannabinoids, like 11-Hydroxy-THC, which may have distinct benefits compared to “normal” THC.
 Medical cannabis users who prefer the psychotropic experience may find it with 11-Hydroxy, seeing as the cannabinoid easily crosses the blood-brain barrier.

 Cannabis edibles may also be useful to individuals with SIBO, IBS, or other systemic gut health problems.
 Why?
 Because this method carries a greater proportion of cannabinoids directly into the digestive tract.
 More research is definitely needed in this area: one study’s author reports being certain that “other anti-inflammatory compounds of the Cannabis plant are still waiting to be explored […] in human IBD.”
+On the other hand, some GI conditions include significant absorption problems, in which case bypassing the GI tract through inhaled products may be preferable.

 Like many cannabis products, edibles come in a variety of concentrations and cannabinoid profiles.
 To ensure you don’t surpass your normal dose, carefully read and quantify your product’s label before ingesting anything.
-Also keep in mind that one can’t dose edibles by feel because of their 30-120 minute onset time—maximum effects may not be experienced until three hours (or more) have passed.
+Also, keep in mind that one can’t dose edibles by feel because of their 30-120 minute onset time—maximum effects may not be experienced until three hours (or more) have passed.

 One more thing: taking your medical cannabis in edible form may actually improve cannabinoid absorption rates if the edible was sufficiently fatty.
 That’s according to new research from the University of Minnesota, which found that CBD’s absorption was aided by a fatty meal.
 The same concept likely holds true for other cannabinoids and is attributable at least in part to the fact that cannabinoids are fat-soluble.
 Even endocannabinoids use fatty acids as their precursors.